xrarias/Bc394Genome/README.md

 singularity run --app blast2120 /share/singularity/images/ccs/conda/amd-conda1-centos8.sinf blastn -query MoMitochondrion.fasta -subject Bc394_final.fasta -evalue 1e-50 -max_target_seqs 20000 -outfmt '6 qseqid sseqid slen length qstart qend sstart send btop' -out MoMitochondrion.Bc394.BLAST
 ```
-Sorting to only find the sequences that are 90% match or above:
+2. I then sorted to only find the sequences that are 90% match or above:
 ```
 awk '$4/$3 >= 0.9 {print $2 ",mitochondrion"}' MoMitochondrion.Bc394.BLAST > Bc394_mitochondrion.csv
 ```
-Then creating a different file to only find sequencines 90% match or below, so we can assess split parts
+3. Next a different file was created to only find sequencines 90% match or below, so we can assess the potential split parts of the mitochondria:

 ```
 awk '$4/$3 <= 0.9 {print}' MoMitochondrion.Bc394.BLAST > Bc394_short_mitochondrial_hits.txt
 ```
-FIGURING OUT MITOCHONDRIA
+4. In order to figure out what mitochondrial sequences had been split, the following information was used, where I was loking for where two separate sequences line up to the contig (query is mito, contig is subject).

 ```
 qseqid 		sseqid 			slen 	length 	qstart 	qend 	sstart 	send 	btop